-The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.
+Your body is a vastly complex interrelated system, requiring

-Warren Hill, M.D., FACS Board Certified Ophthalmologist
+Warren Hill, MD, FACS Board Certified Ophthalmologist |

-An ophthalmologist is a medical doctor, an M.D., possessing a competence
+An ophthalmologist is a medical doctor, an MD, possessing a competence

-that is both general and unique.
-It is general in that it encompasses the
+Ophthalmology is general in that it encompasses the

-huge measure of medical knowledge of the entire human body, and unique
+huge measure of medical knowledge of the ENTIRE human body, and unique

 in that it further specializes in the eyes.
-This competence allows the

-ophthalmologist to diagnose and treat disorders of the complete visual
+This competence allows your ophthalmologist to diagnose and treat disorders

-system, as well as to recognize and appropriately manage their associated
+of the complete visual system, as well as to recognize and appropriately

-systemic diseases.
+manage their associated systemic diseases.

 An ophthalmologist receives a minimum of twelve years of post-high